-Applications for Camp Wieser 2019 are available on the Camper Wieser page
+Applications for Camp Wieser 2020 will be available in mid June 2020, on the Camper Wieser page

 Do I need to be in treatment currently to attend?

 You will find a mix of cancer patients at Camp Wieser: Campers in active treatment, Campers recently out of treatment, and Campers further out in remission.
-Because Camp Wieser is in such demand, first priority is given to applicants who are currently in treatment.
+Because Camp Wieser is in such demand, first priority is given to applicants who are currently in treatment on the date they apply.
 Feel free to contact us if you are unsure whether you qualify.
 Fill out a contact form

 or email us at email@example.com